Tow Law Millennium Primary School

 • 40 smileys earned – they will receive a pen/pencil with the school name on it.

-• 80 smileys earned – they will receive a mini set of colouring pencils (EYFS) or a ruler (KS1/KS2).
+• 80 smileys earned – they will receive a school book mark.

 All children who receive 120 smileys across the year will be given a ticket to an end of year party.